syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 IWorksheet sheet = workbook.Worksheets[0];

-//convert the sheet to pdf
+//convert the sheet to PDF

 ExcelToPdfConverter converter = new ExcelToPdfConverter(sheet);